The sun emits one of the most powerful forms of energy on the planet: ultra violet radiation.

-- The Reactor Chamber - The reactor chamber is the part of the system that houses the UV lamp and the quartz sleeve.
+The reactor chamber is the part of the system that houses the UV lamp and the quartz sleeve.
 The chamber also controls the flow of water going through the system.
 Stainless steel is usually used to build the reactor chamber, but some chambers may be manufactured with other materials such as plastic.

-- The UV Lamp - The UV lamp produces UV-C radiation which is known to be germicidal.
+The UV lamp produces UV-C radiation which is known to be germicidal.
 UV lamps contain a bead of mercury which plays a crucial part in the production of the UV-C light rays.
 UV lamps have filaments that produce electrical current which heats up the mercury and causes it to evaporate in the air space inside the UV lamp.
 The evaporated mercury then creates electrical arcs that produce UV-C with various intensity levels which disinfects water.

-- The Quartz Sleeve - The quartz sleeve is a long, cylinder-shaped tube made of quartz glass.
+The quartz sleeve is a long, cylinder-shaped tube made of quartz glass.
 The sleeve protects the UV lamp placed inside from directly touching the water.
 The lamp transmits UV light into the water through the tube.
 As contaminants can cloud the sleeve, you have to clean it whenever the UV lamp is replaced to avoid a decrease in functionality.

-- The Controller Unit - The controller unit acts as the brain of the UV purification system.
+The controller unit acts as the brain of the UV purification system.
 The unit controls the electrical output of the UV lamp and powers the lamp to produce the UV-C radiation needed to destroy microorganisms.
 Controllers may vary in terms of complexity depending on the requirements of the system.
 Some are a simple cap fitting over the end of the lamp while others have more elements – lamp-change timers, low-UV alarms and trouble indicating lights to alert the owners in the event of a system failure.

 Maintenance Tips for Home UV Water Purification Systems

-- Replace the UV Lamp Annually - Although UV lamps do not burn out like florescent lamps, it will solarize.
+Although UV lamps do not burn out like florescent lamps, it will solarize.
 As the lamp solarizes, it loses its intensity to around 60% of that of a new UV lamp which decreases the UV dosage.
 New lamps generate a dosage of 60,000 µW-s/cm2 which drops to about 36,000 µW-s/cm2 (the minimum required dosage to effectively eliminate microorganisms) after a year.
 To prevent a decrease in effectiveness of the system, you will have to replace the UV lamp annually.
 Keep in mind that frequently turning on and off the lamp (less than once every 8 hours) will shorten its life span.

-- Monitor the System’s Performance Regularly - To ensure that the system is functioning properly, you will have to sample water and test for bacteria count on a regular basis.
+To ensure that the system is functioning properly, you will have to sample water and test for bacteria count on a regular basis.
 You can sample the water before and after purification with the system then compare the bacteria counts to determine whether the system is effective.

-- Clean the Quartz Sleeve - Deposits of minerals and debris will eventually form on the surface of the quartz sleeve.
+Deposits of minerals and debris will eventually form on the surface of the quartz sleeve.
 This will in turn reduce the penetration of the transmitted UV radiation through the sleeve and into the water.
 To remove these deposits, the quartz sleeve needs to be cleaned regularly, depending on the water quality.
 Minimal cleaning will be required for water pretreated via reverse osmosis, distillation and deionization.

-- Monitor the System’s UV Dosage Regularly - UV light intensity meters can be used to indicate the penetration of UV rays through the quartz sleeve and the water.
+UV light intensity meters can be used to indicate the penetration of UV rays through the quartz sleeve and the water.
 The intensity level determines whether the UV dosage, thus indicating when you need to clean the sleeve or replace the lamp.
 A high UV dosage will have no negative impact on the purity of the water.
 However, a low UV dosage indicates that the system is not adequately disinfecting the water.